 If you’re looking to sell on an online marketplace, you may feel overwhelmed by your options.
 You may already know about Amazon, but what about other marketplaces like Walmart or Target?
 Are they worth selling your products on?

-Walmart vs. Target SWOT analysis: How do they stack up?
+Selling on Walmart vs. Target SWOT analysis: How do they compare?

 If you’re deciding whether to sell on Walmart or Target, you want to know how these platforms compare.
 To help you understand these platforms better, check out this Walmart vs. Target SWOT analysis.